Authorization Criteria for Cementitious Materials for use in Concrete List

 • Supplier - an entity manufacturing or distributing cementitious materials for use on a Caltrans project.

 • Terminal or distribution center - a facility where bulk quantities of cementitious material are stockpiled for distribution.
 This may include warehouse facilities, barges or ship storage facilities.
 If any modification, blending or commingling of cementitious materials from different sources is made at a terminal (or distribution center), that terminal or distribution center will be the source.
 If no materials modifications are made at a terminal site, the source remains the production facility and all quality control is performed at the production facility.
-Terminals or distribution centers where cementitious material is stockpiled from sources outside the US (non-domestic) shall maintain records of quality control testing from the supplier's laboratory.
+Terminals or distribution centers where cementitious material is stockpiled from sources outside the US (non-domestic)shall maintain records of quality control testing from the supplier's laboratory.
 Although quality control may be performed at a production facility outside the US, all stockpiled material received in the state of California must be tested (before use by the Department) by a laboratory in a manner that conforms to the requirements of this program.
-The laboratory performing this testing must participate in the CCRL on-site inspection and proficiency sample program and must be accredited from the AASHTO Accreditation Program for testing the cementitious material(s) supplied to the Department.
+The laboratory performing this testing must participate in the CCRL on-site inspection and proficiency sample program and must be accredited by the AASHTO Accreditation Program for testing the cementitious material(s) supplied to the Department.

 CEMENTITIOUS MATERIAL REQUIREMENTS